 When asked for a report, first consider who should prepare it.
-Within the practice team this would usually be the clinician who knew the patient best and/or was involved in the consultations closest to death.
+Within the healthcare team this would usually be the responsible clinician and/or any other doctor who was involved in the patient’s care relevant to the death.
 Keep in mind that the author of the report may be involved further, such as giving evidence in person at a CI/FAI.

 It is vital to produce a well-written and reliable report.
 A comprehensive report can, in some instances, prevent the need to attend a hearing in person.
 Bear in mind also that your report may be used in other processes such as significant event analyses, duty of candour investigations, complaints or even GMC investigations.

 What to include

 In Good medical practice, the GMC emphasises the importance of being honest and accurate when writing reports, being sure not to leave out relevant information.
 Reports should be based on reliable information, such as the contemporaneous medical records.